Vixlatio/RenderGLBPlus/README.md

 3. Compile the source code

-     Option 1 - Using g++ to build for GNU/Linux:
+     Option 1 - Using g++ to build for GNU/Linux and macOS:
      ```
      mkdir build && cd build && cmake .. && make
      ```